 Kishon (spelled Kishion in Joshua 19:20) was a Levitical city within the tribe of Isaachar's inheritance in the Promised Land (Joshua 21:28).

 The Kishon River is called a brook in Psalm 83:9 where its name is spelled Kison.
 It drains a good portion of the valley of Jezreel as it flows west and empties into the Mediterranean Sea near Mount Carmel.

 The river Kishon was where God gave Deborah and Barak victory over the forces of Sisera (Judges 4 - 5).
 It was also the place where Elijah had the false prophets of Baal killed after proving God was worthy of worship in his famous confrontation on Mt.
 Carmel (1Kings 18).

 Joshua 19:17 - 18, 20

-And the fourth lot came out to Issachar, for the children of Issachar according to their families.
+And the fourth lot came out to Isaachar, for the children of Isaachar according to their families.
 And their border was toward Jezreel, and Chesulloth, and Shunem . . .
 And Rabbith, and Kishion, and Abez . . .

 Joshua 21:27 - 28

 And unto the children of Gershon, of the families of the Levites . . . they gave . . .
 And out of the tribe of Isaachar, Kishon with her suburbs, Dabareh with her suburbs . . .

 And Deborah, a prophetess, the wife of Lapidoth, she judged Israel at that time . . .

 And she sent and called Barak the son of Abinoam out of Kedeshnaphtali, and said unto him, Hath not the Lord God of Israel commanded, saying, Go and draw toward mount Tabor, and take with thee ten thousand men of the children of Naphtali and of the children of Zebulun?